Lithill/Brain-Worms/README.md

 ## Testing

-esting was ongoing throughout the entire build.
+Testing was ongoing throughout the entire build.
 I utilised Chrome developer tools while building to pinpoint and troubleshoot any issues as I went along.

 ### W3C Validator